xleonzhao/ccnp-encor/17-wireless.md

   * The loss is a function of distance and frequency only
 > Even at 1 meter away, for 5G wifi, the effects of free space cause a loss of around 46 dBm!
 > For perspective, you might see a 69 dB Wi-Fi loss over a distance of about 13 to 28 meters.

+### Air Quality

+* indicates the overall condition of the wireless environment, such as level of interference in the RF spectrum within a specific channel.
+  * 100%: Excellent air quality, minimal interference.
+  * 0%: Poor air quality, significant interference.
+* combination of several factors
+  * RSSI
+  * SNR
+  * interferences
+  * channel utilization
+  * FSPL

 ## Power Levels at Receiver